EdoFro/Freeplane_Node-Magnet/README.md

 ## Node pop up menu

-After installing the AddOn yu have to restart Freeplane to get the new commands in the node menu.
+After installing the AddOn you have to restart Freeplane to get the new commands in the node menu.

 When clicking with the right button of the mouse on a node it displays a pop up menu.
-At the bottom of it the new commands will appear (look at the image).
+At the bottom of it, the new commands will appear (look at the image).

 ![nodeMagnet_menuPopUp](nodeMagnet_menuPopUp.png "right click on node")